ahdinosaur/pull-test/README.md

 and will return test result objects with shape:

 - `name`: name of test
-- `errors`: array of errors from running test
+- `assertions`: array of assertions results from running test. either `true` if assertion passed or an instance of `assert.AssertionError` if assertion failed.
 - `duration`: number of microseconds that test took to run

 ## license